fndvit/mds-udg-viz-i-dgcp-hackathon/README.md

 The Hackathon takes place in the P-IV building, EPS UdG on February 12, 2022.

+We will provide breakfast, lunch, snacks, coffee ...

 * 👋 **09:00** Welcome, reminder of logistics like working rooms, lunch, drinks, communication channels ...
-* 🙋‍♀️ **09:15** Standup meeting with us.
+* 🙋‍♀️ **09:15** Standup meeting.
 Objectives, processes, what you want to achieve in the hackathon and any questions.
 * 👩‍💻 **09:30** Start of work day!
 * 🙋‍♀️ **13:15** Short standup
 * 🍱 **13:30** Lunch
 * 👩‍💻 **14:30** Back to work
-* 🧑‍🏫 **19:00** Wrap-up presentation < 6 slides 😜: About 5-10 minutes per team.
+* 🧑‍🏫 **19:00** Wrap-up presentation < 6 slides 😜: About 10 minutes per team, in English.
   * What was achieved?
   * What was helpful?
   * What’s left to do?